ryandhasgit/Comedy/Beat Bin/Beats - Emotions We're Suspending From the Mood Ring.md

 Complaints from environment activists about ocean pollution from yacht parties

 Gluttony
-when activated after the six other deadly sins, leads to a strobe light
+when activated after the six other deadly sins, leads to a strobe lights creates an unholy beam that pierces the heavens

 Sin
 surprise feature activated when pride, greede, wrath, envy, lust, gluttony, and sloth occur simultaneously.